Skip to main content

 • Dependent

 6. The STP Cessation Reason should automatically populate with Deceased.
-(This field is available in version 9.1 SP1.)

 7. Untick Generate Payment.